 “Ultimately this is about limiting the available habitat and conditions for Ips typographus to get a foot hold in the UK, hence Confor fully supports this action by government.”

-He added: "The UK is an island and, with its fragmented spruce resource in the South East and East of England, therefore has a fighting chance of helping to limit or at least slow the movement of Ips from the south, while we work on medium to longer term contingences."
+He added: "The UK is an island and, with its fragmented spruce resource in the South East and East of England, therefore has a fighting chance of helping to limit or at least slow the movement of Ips from the south, while we work on medium to longer term contingencies."

 The new requirements come into force on 29 October across the existing demarcated area in the South East of England and East Anglia prohibiting the planting of spruce trees.
 Areas affected include parts of Lincolnshire, Bedfordshire, Cambridgeshire, Norfolk, Suffolk, Hampshire, Berkshire, Buckinghamshire, Hertfordshire, Surrey, Greater London, Sussex, Kent and Essex.